abcd-ca/time-lapse-pi/readme.md

+# Setup

+* Format SD card with Raspberry Pi Imager, Choose the 64 bit lite version
+* `sudo apt update`
+* `sudo apt full-upgrade`
+* to be able to stitch stills into an mp4 on the pi, `sudo apt install ffmpeg`

+## Getting the app on the pi

+### Easiest way

+This way installs a lot of extra stuff and puts the source code on the pi

+* install rust using the shell script on the front page of the rust website
+* develop on the mac and in webstorm set up the deploy scripts to sync changes on save to the pi over sftp
+* `cargo run -- 180` (where `--` indicates to cargo to send the next arg to the binary rather than cargo). `180` is the total number of images to capture
+	* to run it for a long time, see "long running process" lower in this document

+### Better production way

+Cross compile on mac for raspberry pi and only copy the binary to the pi, no Rust dependencies or source code on the pi

+**TODO** use the `args` crate to make the args handling more pro.
+**TODO** change input to more ergonomic numbers like total duration and frequency (libcamera-jpeg has `--timelapse` and `--timeout` args)

+* `time-lapse-pi 180`
+	* to run it for a long time, see "long running process" lower in this document

+#### draft section
+`rustup target add armv7-unknown-linux-gnueabihf`

+# Preview image

+Before you start a timelapse recording you can preview the image the camera will capture – lighting, angle etc. by streaming:

+1. Start stream on pi: `libcamera-vid -t 0 --inline --listen -o tcp://0.0.0.0:8080`
+2. View stream on mac by opening VLC > File > Open Network.
+URL `tcp/h264://raspberrypi.local:8080`
+3. When you exit in the client, the server will also quit (haven't tried to find a way around this since I only care about a preview for setting up the timelapse

+# Connecting to raspberry pi:

+`ssh pi@raspberrypi.local` password `raspberry`

 # Camera crate

 There was a [camera crate](https://github.com/pedrosland/rascam) for the legacy Raspberry Pi OS that kind of worked but I found it easy enough to just call the external `raspistill` command.